Graeme Smith: International career

 In December 2008 he captained the first South African side to win a Test series against Australia on their soil, in the course inflicting the first home defeat on the opponents in 16 years.
 On 7 January 2009, in the third match, Smith received a standing ovation from the crowd when he batted in the second innings despite a broken hand in an attempt to save the match.
 He was dismissed with ten balls remaining and Australia won the Test.

 For his performances in 2008, he was named as captain of the World Test XI by ICC and ESPNcricinfo.

 After South Africa lost to New Zealand in the quarter-finals of the 2011 World Cup, Smith resigned as ODI and Twenty20 captain.
 He was replaced by AB de Villiers.

 Smith had to recover from an ankle injury to face England in three-Test series in 2012.
+The first match was his 100th Test and he became the seventh batsman to score a century in his 100th Test.
 By beating England in the first and third matches and drawing the second – he led South Africa to a series victory.
 This put South Africa back on top of the ICC Test rankings.
 And with England Test cricket captain Andrew Strauss retiring from all forms of cricket right after this defeat, Graeme Smith achieved a rare feat of toppling three English captains in three tours to England.

 For his performances in 2012, he was named in Test XI of the year by ESPNcricinfo.

 In October 2019, he was elected as an honorary life member of the Marylebone Cricket Club in recognition of his outstanding achievement in Cricket.